THE PURPOSE OF THIS STATEMENT IS TO PROVIDE INFORMATION ON FUNDSMITH’S REMUNERATION POLICY AND PRACTICES

 3.1 The Management Committee of Fundsmith LLP is the ultimate governing body of the Firm and is responsible for all aspects of the Firm’s business.
 The purpose of the Management Committee is to ensure that the Firm is being run in compliance with applicable legal and regulatory requirements and regulatory guidance, that it is acting in the best interests of investors in its funds, and that it operates an appropriate risk management framework with an effective control environment so that the Firm operates within its risk appetite.

-The non-executive members of the Management Committee are responsible for the annual review and approval of the Firm’s Remuneration Policy and Remuneration Policy Statement, and for approval of the annual “independent internal” review of the implementation of the Firm’s Remuneration Policy.
+The independent non-executive members of the Management Committee are responsible for the annual review and approval of the Firm’s Remuneration Policy and Remuneration Policy Statement, and for approval of the annual “independent internal” review of the implementation of the Firm’s Remuneration Policy.

 3.2 The firm’s internal audit function will undertake the annual “independent internal” review of the implementation of this Remuneration Policy and will report on this review to the Management Committee.